Gummy35/EliteFIPServer/README.md

    automatically during the last jump, before the arrival event in the final system, resulting in the route being cleared in FIP server.
    To mitigate this, Elite FIP server provides a 'Previous Route' which will show the completed route if desired.
 See [Panel server](EliteFIPServer/PanelServer.md) for more information

+ - Fuel Gauges may not always work properly after you have changed Ship, normally it should fix itself after first Refuel.

 ---